 I started working in education as a reading tutor in Los Angeles during my sophomore year in college.
 I was shocked by the different education experiences of students in LA district by district.
 I knew I wanted to dedicate myself to providing students with more equitable access to education.
-I joined My first Teach For America where I taught third-grade students on the Navajo Reservation in New Mexico.
+I joined Teach For America where I taught third-grade students on the Navajo Reservation in New Mexico.
 I then became a college coach for first generation students around the country and a history museum educator in New York City.
 In these roles I could support a few hundred teachers and students, but I knew changes to the public education needed to be even broader.
 I joined Education Elements because I wanted to support entire systems of schools to make change.
 I am so proud of the work we do to support hundreds of districts and thousands of students and teachers every day.

 In my work at Education Elements, I focus on changing organizational culture and structures to support innovation and collaboration in and across district and school teams.
 I believe these systemic changes are necessary for making lasting, broad transformations to the educational opportunities of students.